 Q. Please describe in more detail the distribution system benchmarking study you are proposing.

 A. An econometric benchmarking study would use data from all regulated utilities around the country to quantify the relationships of distribution plant spending to specific service territory characteristics.
 For example, a company’s distribution plant in service and distribution O&M should be related to service territory characteristics such as number of line miles, average age of distribution infrastructure, weather severity, etc. Once the relationships are quantified (i.e. once we understand how these factors influence reliability and distribution system spending, on average), we can then begin to determine what level of distribution system spending is appropriate given the specific characteristics of a utility’s service territory, and whether improved “reliability” is indeed a legitimate reason for heavy investment in distribution system enhancements.
-Mr. Cebulko provides additional commentary on econometric benchmarking in his testimony
+Mr. Cebulko provides additional commentary on econometric benchmarking in his testimony.

 Q. Is Staff recommending the Commission take any additional action regarding evaluation of Avista’s capital expenditures?